Anita Federici, PhD, CPsych, FAED

 Amanda Jordan is a Registered Social Worker with the Ontario College of Social Workers and Social Service Workers.
 Amanda has a Drug and Alcohol Counsellor Diploma from Canadore College, a Bachelor of Social Work Degree from Laurentian University and a Master’s Degree in Social Work from Carleton University.

-Amanda has been honoured to accompany individuals on their journey of self-discovery and recovery for over seventeen years.
-Her primary areas of focus include; trauma, substance use disorders, insomnia and mood disorders.
-Over the past two years, Amanda has begun to expand her area of clinical focus to include the treatment of eating disorders.
-Amanda also has completed additional training in CBT, CBT for Insomnia, DBT and trauma recovery.
+Amanda has been honoured to accompany individuals on their journey of self-discovery and recovery for the past twenty years.
+Her primary areas of focus include; trauma recovery, substance use disorders, insomnia, mood disorders and the treatment of eating disorders.
+Amanda has completed specialized training in Cognitive Behavior Therapy, CBT for Insomnia, CBT-E for Eating Disorders, Dialectical Behavior Therapy, DBT skills for Adolescents and Families and Cognitive Processing Therapy.

 Carla Katsuno, MACP, RP (Qualifying)